-When I first discovered it the Internet was a wondrous thing, but now it’s old hat.
-Luckily researchers are making exciting discoveries optics to get me excited.
-Fiber optics brought us speed and signal integrity, but its cost and complexity hve been sticking points.
-Optical fibers made from semiconductors could combine the benefits of electrical conductors with optical ones and bring about a new era of communication.
+When I first discovered the Internet, it was a wondrous thing.
+Now, it’s an old hat.
+Luckily, researchers are making exciting discoveries in the field of optics to renew excitement.
+Fibre optics brought us speed and signal integrity, but its cost and complexity have been sticking points.
+Optical fiber-optic cables made from semiconductors could combine the benefits of electrical conductors with optical ones and bring about a new era of communication.
 They may even be able to reduce EMI on your boards.

-Have more questions about fiber optics?
-Call an expert at Altium.
+Have more questions about what will replace fiber optics?
+Call an expert at Altium Designer.